-Eddie Schmidt is an Oscar-nominated documentary filmmaker as well as a television producer of Emmy-nominated nonfiction series & specials.
+Eddie Schmidt is an Academy Award- and Emmy-nominated documentary filmmaker, as well as a director, producer and showrunner of Emmy-nominated TV series and specials.

 Schmidt has produced six projects that premiered at the Sundance Film Festival.
 His most recent was Netflix’s CHELSEA DOES (which he also directed).
 Previous films include HBO’s two-time Emmy nominee VALENTINE ROAD, IFC’s infamous THIS FILM IS NOT YET RATED (which he co-wrote), HBO’s TWIST OF FAITH (later nominated for an Academy Award), Morgan Neville’s music doc TROUBADOURS (Emmy-nominated, for PBS), and the prescient teenage snapshot, CHAIN CAMERA.

 Schmidt was also Executive Producer of the Emmy-nominated BEAUTY IS EMBARRASSING, which premiered at South by Southwest (SXSW) and was released theatrically before airing on PBS.
 He is currently Executive Producer of an upcoming feature documentary on comedian Gilbert Gottfried.